bronkula/drawtoolsjs/README.md

 Ok, so we've included the drawtools library.
 You see that right?
 Don't mess up that part.
 Now we use the drawCircle function with the context, a width and height of 50, a radius of half that, and an options object that includes a fillStyle color.

+## Event Tools JS
-This is ok, but now let's use the positional tools to draw a circle wherever we click on the canvas.
-Also, let's include some jquery, because it sure helps with event delegation and element selection.
+This is ok, but now let's use the Event Tools to draw a circle wherever we click on the canvas.
+Also, let's include some jquery, because it sure helps with event delegation and element selection...
+And also because the Event Tools require it...

 ```html
 <canvas width="400" height="400"></canvas>